Incremental and Parallel Machine Learning Algorithms with Automated Learning Rate Adjustments: Introduction

+We compared the proposed algorithms with Pegasos \cite{pegasos} and the SMO algorithm on various datasets \cite{uci,mnist,libsvm} for binary and multiclass classification.
+The results of the comparison demonstrated that the proposed algorithms perform better than the existing ones in terms of the value of the objective function for learning with a support vector machine and in terms of computational time.
+In particular, the parallel subgradient algorithm dramatically reduced the computational times of the learning tasks.

+Stochastic subgradient algorithms are useful for learning with a multilayer neural network habitually \cite{bottou1991}.
+The incremental subgradient algorithm is a specialization of the stochastic subgradient algorithm.
+Therefore, we can use one of our algorithms, a variant of the incremental subgradient algorithm, to train a multilayer neural network.
+We compared it with two other variants of the incremental subgradient algorithm.
+The results show that our algorithm can minimize the objective function of the trained neural network more than the others.
+This ability implies that it is also useful for training not only SVMs but also neural networks, including ones for deep learning.

 This paper is organized as follows.
-Section~\ref{sec:prelim} gives the mathematical preliminaries and the mathematical formulation of the main problem.
+Section~\ref{sec:prelim} gives the mathematical preliminaries and mathematical formulation of the main problem.
 Section~\ref{sec:method} presents our algorithms.
 We also show the fundamental properties of these algorithms that are used to prove the main theorems.
-Section~\ref{sec:analys} presents their convergence analyses.
-Section~\ref{sec:experi} 3{describes} numerical comparisons of the proposed algorithms with the existing ones in \cite{psm,ism}.
+Section~\ref{sec:analys} presents convergence analyses.
+Section~\ref{sec:experi} describes numerical comparisons of the proposed algorithms with the existing ones in Reference~\cite{psm,ism,pegasos} using concrete machine learning datasets \cite{uci,mnist,libsvm}.
+In this section, we also describe how to use one of the proposed algorithms to train a multilayer neural network for recognizing handwritten digits.
 Section~\ref{sec:conclu} concludes this paper.